arrow-kt/arrow-website/content/docs/learn/typed-errors/from-either-to-raise.md

 The fact that both `f` and `g` share the same `Error` type is key for the previous code blocks to compile.
 In every `Raise` scope, we have one _single_ error type which you can `raise` or `bind` in the whole block of code.
-If this is not the case, you have to _bridge_ the different error types, which is done using functions like `mapLeft`.
+If this is not the case, you have to _bridge_ the different error types to each other, which is done using functions like `mapLeft`.

 ```kotlin